jaquol/understanding_bedtools_reldist/README.md

 0.03	30	774	0.039
 0.04	21	774	0.027
 ```
-- reldist = 0.01-bins of the [relative distance](http://bedtools.readthedocs.io/en/latest/content/tools/reldist.html) metric (i.e. expetc 50 non-header rows in the output file)
+- reldist = 0.01-bins of the [relative distance](http://bedtools.readthedocs.io/en/latest/content/tools/reldist.html) metric (i.e. expect 50 non-header rows in the output file)
 - count = number of features in `a.bed` in a given reldist bin
 - total = total number of features in `a.bed`
 - fraction = count / total

-And here is where things did not make sense, as I knew `a.bed` contained 788 genomic features:
+And here is where things did not make sense *a priori*, as I knew `a.bed` contained 788 genomic features:
 ```
 wc -l data/a.bed
 ```